 - The latest supplier intelligence including vessel availability, utilisation and rates

 - Information on other regions vessel availability and rates.
-Given PSV's are highly mobile Buyer's should look globally and try to take advantage of lower demand in other regions.
+Given AHTS's are highly mobile Buyer's should look globally and try to take advantage of lower demand in other regions.

 Typical oil field AHTS operations are managed via a Time Charter.
 Below is a summary of the avialble contacting methods, where responsibilities lie for each and how payment is calculated:

 |Description||Per day or duration of time||Vessel hull & machinery only|

 |Operational Preference||Preferred||Not preferred|